T2 Baggage Claim Mural 2

 “We have a wealth of artistic talent in our community and this project is a great first step to enhance the Airport experience, foster civic pride and create a positive lasting impression of St. Louis for our visitors.” —Rhonda Hamm-Niebruegge, Lambert Director

 In 2004, Via developed a plan that established an Airport Art and Culture Program as part of Lambert’s Airport Experience Program, a $70 million renovation project to improve the airport’s operations and pay tribute to the building’s iconic architecture and historic role as a civic space and landmark.
-The plan articulated a vision for art commissions and programs that create a visually outstanding impression of St. Louis, generate community pride, and ensure that art at Lambert complements and builds upon its rich visual history, and recommended procedures for new art commissions and exhibitions.
+The plan articulated a vision for art commissions and programs that create a visually outstanding impression of St. Louis, generate community pride, and ensure that art at Lambert complements and builds upon its rich visual history; as well as, recommended procedures for new art commissions and exhibitions.

 Via also facilitated the selection of an artist for a 23’ terrazzo medallion near the newly renovated C Concourse security checkpoint and participated in meetings with artist and fabricator to ensure faithful interpretation of artist’s design.

-In addition to planning for and managing public art projects, Via is working with St. Louis Lambert Airport and the AAAC organize temporary exhibitions of local artists, or local culture, history and science organizations to activate the growing number of art installation spaces at the airport.
-Currently there are nine locations for visitors to enjoy rotating exhibitions of art and culture throughout the airport’s two terminals, including two gallery spaces for comprehensive exhibitions, several locations for wall hanging artwork, and most recently the addition of a site-specific temporary installation space in the high, spacious ceiling of Terminal 2.
+In addition to planning for and managing permanent public art projects, Via works with St. Louis Lambert International Airport and the AAAC to organize temporary exhibitions of local artists, or local culture, history and science organizations to activate the growing number of art installation spaces at the airport.
+Currently there are more than eleven locations for visitors to enjoy rotating exhibitions of art and culture throughout the airport’s two terminals, including two gallery spaces for comprehensive exhibitions, several locations for wall hanging artwork, and most recently the additions of site-specific murals in the baggage claim of Terminal 2 and a temporary installation space in the high, spacious ceiling of Terminal 2.

 For more information